openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 .. meta:
     frontend_status: Done
+    todo: Identifier starting with '\$\$' is invalid now, double dollar is an operator now, but single dollar and double dollar in middle of the identifier is still valid.

 An identifier is a sequence of one or more valid Unicode characters.
 The Unicode grammar of identifiers is based on character properties